fediverse-devnet/feditest/docs/plan/faq.md

 ## Are you going to start this project from scratch, or are you building on something that exists already?

-We will be building on Steve Bate's [ActivityPub Testsuite](https://github.com/steve-bate/activitypub-testsuite).
+We will be building on Steve Bate's [ActivityPub Testsuite](https://github.com/steve-bate/activitypub-testsuite), an "exploratory proof-of-concept" as he calls it.
 It is already structured according to this approach, including App Drivers (he calls them "Server Abstraction Layer").